mathworks-ref-arch/matlab-production-server-on-kubernetes/README.md

 * [Git™](https://git-scm.com/)
 * [Docker®](https://www.docker.com/)
 * Running [Kubernetes](https://kubernetes.io/) cluster that meets the following conditions:
-    * Uses Kuberenetes version 1.21 or later
+    * Uses Kubernetes version 1.21 or later
-    * Each container in the Kuberenetes cluster has at least 1 CPU core and 2GiB RAM available for use.
+    * Each container in the Kubernetes cluster has at least 1 CPU core and 2GiB RAM available for use.
 * [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) command-line tool that can access your Kubernetes cluster
 * [Helm](https://helm.sh/) package manager to install Helm charts that contain preconfigured Kubernetes resources for MATLAB Production Server